experimentalpolitics/immigration/material/design.md

 ## Post-treatment measures

-- Attitudes towards immigration
-- Perception of migrants' contribution to economy
-- Evaluate Fox, MSNBC
-- Sociodemographics etc.

 We are eager to learn what you think about various issues facing America today.

-### Block 1: Story Evaluation / Manipulation check [ONLY INCLUDE IN TREATMENT CONDITION]

-General comprehension question about story

-Agree / Disagree with main story

-How does R feel about the particular news source?

-### Block 1: Main outcome measures
+### Block 1: Attitudes towards immigration

+**[unemp]** Out of every 100 people living in the United States, how many do you think were born outside of the country?
+[Response is given in textbox; only responses 0-100 are allowed.
+Don't know option is also provided.]

+- 0-100 *SLIDER*
+- 999 Don't know

+Additional question on information provided in survey?

-**immig_attd:** Do you think the number of immigrants from foreign countries who are permitted to come to the United States to live should be...?
+**[immig_attd]** Do you think the number of immigrants from foreign countries who are permitted to come to the United States to live should be...?

 1. Increased a lot
 2. Increased a little